cheapjack/AlgaeBioPlasticLab/docs/Workshop2.md

  * Make stuff by folding algal biomaterials
  * Understand the social relations everyday materials have with non-humans

-Suitable for ages 12+

-You can find this online at **[https://cheapjack.github.io/AlgaeBioPlasticLab/Workshop1](https://cheapjack.github.io/AlgaeBioPlasticLab/Workshop1)**
+You can find this online at **[https://cheapjack.github.io/AlgaeBioPlasticLab/Workshop2](https://cheapjack.github.io/AlgaeBioPlasticLab/Workshop2)**

 <br>
 <br>